MicrosoftDocs/msteams-docs/msteams-platform/tabs/quickstarts/create-channel-group-tab-asp-net-core.md

 - A **full color icon** measuring 192 x 192 pixels.
 - A **transparent outline icon** measuring 32 x 32 pixels.
-- A **manifest.json** file that specifies the attributes of your tab and points to required resources like the channelGroup page.
+- A **manifest.json** file that specifies the attributes of your tab and points to required resources like the tab.cshtml page.

-These files will need to be zipped in an app package for use in uploading your tab to Teams.
+These files need to be zipped in an app package for use in uploading your tab to Teams.
 When a user chooses to add or update your tab, Microsoft Teams will load the configurationUrl, specified in your manifest, load it in an IFrame, and render it in your channel or group chat.

 &#9989; channelGroupTab.csproj